Signature Bank failed because of 'poor management,' FDIC report finds - KTVZ

 The collapse of Signature Bank was due to “poor management,” according to a report from the Federal Deposit Insurance Corporation released Friday.

-In particular, bank management did not fully understand the risks associated with accepting cryptocurrency deposits, the report said.
+Bank management “did not always heed FDIC examiner concerns, and was not always responsive or timely in addressing FDIC supervisory recommendations,” the report said.

-However, “contagion effects” from Silicon Valley Bank’s failure and Silvergate Bank’s self-liquidation, which occurred just days before Signature Bank was forced to close, helped ignite the run on deposits, the FDIC report stated.
+Contagion effects from Silicon Valley Bank’s failure and Silvergate Bank’s self-liquidation, which occurred just days before Signature Bank was forced to close, helped ignite the run on deposits, the FDIC report stated.
+But the FDIC said that was not the root cause of Signature Bank’s failures.

+In particular, bank management did not fully understand the risks associated with accepting crypto deposits, which comprised more than 20% of its total deposits, the FDIC report said.

+“When that industry started to turn and interest rates started to rise, those deposits started leaving the bank,” Marshall Gentry, chief risk officer at the FDIC, said on a call with reporters Friday.
+“Even though they were crypto cash deposits, it was a traditional kind of bank run.”

 This story is developing and will be updated.